-Our elder abuse lawyers protected an 89-year-old Danville widow from elder abuse at the hands of her 47-year-old grandson, who was also her caregiver.
-Barr & Young obtained elder abuse restraining orders, and an award of attorneys’ fees and costs against the abuser.
+- Our elder abuse lawyers protected an 89-year-old Danville widow from elder abuse at the hands of her 47-year-old grandson, who was also her caregiver.
+Barr & Douds obtained elder abuse restraining orders and an award of attorneys’ fees and costs against the abuser.

-A long-time caregiver abused a 94-year-old Martinez man who could not walk, bathe, eat or drink, take medications, prepare meals, clean or dress himself, get in bed, or use the bathroom without assistance.
-The victim had a history of serious medical conditions, and required round the clock care.
+- A long-time caregiver abused a 94-year-old Martinez man who could not walk, bathe, eat or drink, take medications, prepare meals, clean or dress, get in bed, or use the bathroom without assistance.
+The victim had a history of serious medical conditions and required round-the-clock care.
 The caregiver would leave him alone for several hours at a time and permit him to drink too much alcohol.
 Our elder abuse attorneys also alleged that she capitalized on his incapacity by taking control of his finances and becoming a beneficiary of his trust through undue influence.

 - An 87-year-old Walnut Creek woman unable to drive a car or use a computer was victimized by her caregiver, on whom she relied to take her to church, medical appointments, and shopping.
 The abuser used the victim’s credit cards and ATM to make unauthorized purchases, cash withdrawals, and online purchases.
 Our elder abuse attorneys obtained summary judgment against the abuser for financial elder abuse, fraud and deceit, conversion, and invalid donative transfers.
 The summary judgment motion awarded damages of at least $380,000 for the actual monetary damages and punitive damages of three times the actual damages.
 The abuser filed for bankruptcy before the hearing to establish damages.